mapstruct/mapstruct/readme.md

 ## Building from Source

 MapStruct uses Maven for its build.
-Java 11 is required for building MapStruct from source.
+Java 21(*) is required for building MapStruct from source.
 To build the complete project, run

     ./mvnw clean install

 from the root of the project directory.
 To skip the distribution module, run

     ./mvnw clean install -DskipDistribution=true

+_*Java21 SequencedSet/Map types are referenced in processor module test, which requires JDK21 at testCompileTime._

 ## Importing into IDE

 MapStruct uses the gem annotation processor to generate mapping gems for its own annotations.